RenegadeMinds/helloworld/Hello World C++.md

 	curl --user "" --data-binary "{\"jsonrpc\": \"2.0\", \"id\":\"curltest\", \"method\": \"getcurrentstate\"}" -H "content-type: text/plain;" http://127.0.0.1:29050/

-Try that in your command window now.
+Open up a new command window and try that now.
 Press ENTER if prompted for a password.

 Our result is JSON.